microsoft/PSRule/docs/commands/PSRule/en-US/New-PSRuleOption.md

 ### -BindTargetName

 Configures a custom function to use to bind TargetName of an object.

-For more information on PSRule options see about_PSRule_Options.
+See about_PSRule_Options for more information.

 ```yaml
 Type: BindTargetName[]